 Fig. 51: Hell transformer, Rosenthal capacitors, and Siemens Sirutor diodes of the "SV 36"

 All transformers (1x power, 2x audio) and chokes (2x) are made by the Hell company.
 The ceramic tube capacitors are made by the world-famous porcelain company Rosenthal in Selb/Oberfranken.
 In 1900 Mr. Philip Rosenthal, as a sideline to his established business of porcelain tableware, started to manufacture ceramics for electronic applications such as insulators, capacitors (in the "Werk III" factory), and resistors (in "Werk IV").
 In 1936, this electronic ceramics activity was separated from Rosenthal AG and made part of a joint venture with AEG named Rosenthal Isolatoren GmbH (RIG).
 The RIG name lasted until 1974, when AEG took over all of RIG and renamed it "CRL" because of its portfolio of passive components.
-The name was changed again in 1974 to Draloric Electronic GmbH.
+The name was changed once again in 1974, to Draloric Electronic GmbH.

 Fig. 52: logo of the Rosenthal company

 The SV36 unit also has a selenium rectifier ("Selengleichrichter") made by AEG, and electrolytic capacitors made by Süddeutsche Apparate-Fabrik GmbH (SAF) in Nürnberg (Nuremberg); the date code suggest they were manufactured in 1951.
 SAF was founded in 1930, by Felten und Guilleaume (F&G) and Standard Elektrizitätsgesellschaft in Berlin (SEG, subsidiary of IT&T in the USA and majority shareholder of the C. Lorenz AG company since 1930).